Uman67890/ai-health-chatbox/README.md

 - `src/App.tsx`: Main UI assembly with animations.
 - `src/App.css`: Core design system and glassmorphic styles.

+## 🗺️ Future Roadmap

+We are constantly looking to improve Wellness AI.
+Some planned features include:
+- 💊 **Enhanced Health Insights**: Integration with medical APIs for more detailed information.
+- 📊 **Health Tracking**: Secure storage for users to track their wellness journey over time.
+- 🎙️ **Voice Interaction**: Accessibility improvements through voice-to-text and text-to-voice.
+- 🌍 **Multilingual Support**: Providing wellness assistance in multiple languages.
+- ⌚ **Wearable Integration**: Syncing with devices like Apple Health or Google Fit for real-time health data.
+- 🥗 **Personalized Plans**: AI-generated nutrition and exercise recommendations based on user goals.

 ## 📝 Disclaimer

 This application is for informational purposes only and does not provide medical diagnoses or professional medical advice.
 Always consult with a qualified healthcare provider for medical concerns.